Ability System Integration

 # Connecting IFP with your ability system

-The primary way IFP is meant to connect to your ability system is through the Objects and Drivers system that can be found in item assets, or by either modifying the item asset or creating specialized children who then contain references to classes, such as an ability class.
+The primary way IFP is meant to connect to your ability system is through the Traits and Components system that can be found in item assets, or by either modifying the item asset or creating specialized children who then contain references to classes, such as an ability class.
 Then through code, you'd fetch these references and either grant, remove or activate them.
 The other method would be through the various delegates that come with the inventory component, such as the ItemEquipped delegate is a good candidate to grant the player abilities.

 Then the primary way of your ability system interacting with IFP is through some type of reference to a specific item or a group of items.
 For example, a gun firing ability could fetch what is currently equipped in a specific container and use data stored on that item to run its logic, such as fire rate.
 In this case, the ability could remain active for the entire lifetime of the actor and simply continue using data from equipped items to run its logic.
 This is one of the most performant and perhaps most scalable solution.
 This also means you are only creating one object to handle this logic rather than creating a new one for each item.